jeremiah-shaulov/tsa/README.md

 - `Location` has additional `entryPointNumber` field.
 You can pass relative paths to `createDenoProgram()` as entry points, but `Location.filename` always contains corresponding absolute URL.
 If this filename is one of the entry points, the `entryPointNumber` field will contain the index in `entryPoints` array.
 - `DocNode` has additional `exports` field.
 If a symbol is reexported from several places, those places will be recorded here (including current location).
-Also if this node is returned as `DeclarationKind != 'export'`, but the symbol is exported from some other entry point or traversed file, `exports` will contain 1 record for the export.
 - `ClassPropertyDef` has additional `init` field that contains property initializer (if any).
 - `EnumDef` has additional `isConst` field for `const enum`s.
 - Doc-comments are returned not only as `doc` string, but also `docTokens`, that have separate parts for comment text and `@link` tags.